mhemmings/intercom-android/README.md

 # Android SDK 0.8.3 BETA

 Currently in private beta.
-If you'd like an invite, please email us. brian.donohue@intercom.mail.intercom.io.
+If you'd like an invite, please email us at brian.donohue@intercom.mail.intercom.io.

 ## Supported versions
 Supports Android 2.3 (API 9) for data only calls and 4.0.3 (API 15) and above for the messaging functionality